turbot/steampipe-plugin-mastodon/docs/tables/mastodon_peer.md

 # Table: mastodon_peer

-List peers of your Mastodon server
+List peers of a Mastodon server

 ## Examples